pesoto/Text-Analysis/readme.md

 How can I find which words in my documents are related to each other syntactically and semantically?
 How does a basic neural network work?

 Skip_Gram.py: explains how the Skip Gram model from Mikolov et al. works (with gradient descent and no negative sampling).

+## 6. Long Short Term Memory ##

+How can I develop a language model with memory?
+How does backpropogation/gradient descent through time work?

+LSTM_Tutorial.py: explains the backpropogation of an LSTM model.
+Extends the code from Nicolas Jimenez to train a language model with memory.